HarshitaAgarwal03/example-script-for-circos/README.md

 # Script to Visualize links between genomic positions using Circos package

 One of the major challenge in studing large genomic data is its effective visualisation.
 Reading genomic data is very tedious and repetitive on the same time.
-Interactive plots like **Circos** helps to visvualise these datasets interactively and attractively.
+Interactive plots like **Circos** helps to visvualize these datasets interactively and attractively.

-This script is designed to visualise links between different genomic position **using Perl based Circos package**.
+This script is designed to visualize links between different genomic position **using Perl based Circos package**.

 ## Software download
 ### Requirements: